Transportation

 How are we doing?

-Nationwide COVID-19 has impacted congestion in a positive way.
-While not every profession can utilize remote working (tele-working), many have found that working from home is a viable tool to reduce overhead and improve employee productivity and morale.
-In 2015, Colorado Springs voters passed road-improvement tax initiative 2C and have since extended it through 2025.
+COVID-19 impacted congestion in a positive way.
+As numerous professions found that remote working (tele-working) is a viable tool to reduce overhead and improve employee productivity and morale.
+In 2015, Colorado Springs voters passed road-improvement tax initiative 2C.
+In 2019, voters extended it through 2025, and in 2024 they extended it through 2035.
 From 2015 to 2019, the proportion of miles driven on poor roads by Colorado Springs drivers decreased from 24% to 17%.
-The 2019 level ranked Colorado Springs 3rd among 6 peer communities.
-In 2020, the proportion of miles driven on Colorado Springs roads increased to 22%.
-The increase is likely due to differences in driving patterns, as a 20% overall drop in miles driven was accompanied by an increase in the proportion of miles driven on minor arterial roads.3 A 2021 report by the non-profit organization TRIP estimated the average annual cost of deteriorating roads to be $644 per Colorado Springs driver.
+After an increase due to COVID-related changes in driving patterns (fewer miles driven, especially on major arterial roads),3 the proportion of miles driven on poor roads in Colorado Springs in 2022 was 18%, which ranked 4th among 6 peer communities.
+A 2024 report by the non-profit organization TRIP estimated the average annual cost of deteriorating roads to be $816 per Colorado driver.
 4

 Potential Actions

-Colorado Springs has already begun to take action with the road-improvement initiative 2C.
-With recent extension of 2C to 2025, Colorado Springs will be able to continue communication of the net savings and other benefits of this road-improvement tax initiative.
+Colorado Springs has seen clear benefits through road-improvement initiative 2C.
+With the recent extension of 2C to 2035, Colorado Springs will be able to continue communication of the net savings and other benefits of this road-improvement tax initiative.

 3 Federal Highway Administration